 As Christ once said to his disciples; you can’t put new wine into old wineskins.
 What he means is you can’t create a new life from an old state of being, and you most certainly can’t if you’re still surrounded by the same people, situations which created your current life.
 Changes must be made within and without!

 Get away from negative influences.
-Even if you have to leave behind someone you believe is your best friend, they’re most likely only keeping you around to reinforce their inclinations.
-I had to leave many of my friends behind because their substance abuse wasn’t good for me to be around.
+Even if you have to leave behind someone you believe is your best friend, they’re most likely only keeping you around to reinforce their own destructive tendencies.
+I had to leave many of my friends because their substance abuse wasn’t good for me to be around.
 You can always fall back into negative patterns.
-Be careful, as the more you advance on the path, the more darkness you’re able to perceive around you.
+Be careful, as the more you advance on the path, the more darkness you’re able to perceive within and around you.

 Become more conscious of your patterns and habits.
 Take an honest look at yourself and see where you’re self-sabotaging.
 Also, take note of your triggers and shorten your refractory periods by meditating and changing your state of being once you’re triggered.
 The more you starve the old-self who feeds off your survival gene, the more you’re feeding the ever-new-self who feeds off your thrival gene.

 Thank you for reading!
 Oh!
 Please, subscribe to my blog for more multidimensional content!
 And click the links below if you wish to connect to me on social media!
 Also, if you like the look of my book, then you can order a copy via the Amazon button below.
 Until next time!